DaveBatton/iOS-SDK/README.md

 * * *

-New in Version 1.0.3
+New in Version 1.0.4
 --------------------

-**Features**

-- Improved the animation when previewing photos.

 **Bug Fixes**

-- Fixed a bug in the 1.0.2 release that prevented compiling.
-- Removed CoreImage from the documentation as a system framework requirement.
+- Fixed instructions for configuring Flickr.
+- Fixed permissions request for Facebook so your FB app doesn't need to be in an approved/reviewed state to test it.
+- Flickr now supports https only.
+- Serialized image uploads to support larger orders.

 * * *